socialimpactlab/feedbackmechanisms/index.md

 * Does it improve accountability to communities and the delivery of projects?
 * Is it worth the investment?

+The pilot generated lessons relevant to those resourcing, designing and implementing beneficiary feedback in development programmes.
+Outputs from the pilots include:
+·        A case study of each country pilot – see the [pilots]({{site.baseurl}}/pilots/) ·        A summary of key findings and full end point review report – see [key findings](({{site.baseurl}}/findings) ·        Practice notes and mobile technology case study – see [practitioner resources](({{site.baseurl}}/resources)

 Monitoring and review support was provided by INTRAC UK and consultants in each of the six countries.
 Development and implementation of mobile-based beneficiary feedback mechanisms was supported by SIMLab, and learning from the pilots was supported by CDA.

-## The Pilots
-<iframe src="https://www.google.com/maps/d/embed?mid=1J0E86X2lv-FUkrrVLEYd0jvKvFM"  width="100%" height="500"> </iframe>

 ## Video
 Watch this nine-minute film that explains more about the pilots and hear from the people using the feedback mechanisms in India and Somaliland.